The Groupoid-Syntax of Type Theory is a Set: Introduction

 \section{Introduction}

 In \cite{DBLP:conf/popl/AltenkirchK16}, an \emph{intrinsically typed syntax} for basic type theory using a \emph{Quotient-Inductive-Inductive Type (QIIT)} was introduced.
-By intrinsically typed, we mean that the syntax directly enforces typing constraints, eliminating the need for separate untyped preterms.
+By intrinsically typed, we mean that the syntax directly enforces typing constraints, eliminating the need for separate untyped preterms needed in extrinsic presentations.
 The equational theory is integrated naturally using \emph{path constructors} from Homotopy Type Theory (HoTT), while set-truncation ensures that types behave as sets.

 QIITs are a special case of \emph{Higher Inductive-Inductive Types (HIITs)} where all types are truncated to sets by adding a higher path constructor.
 The term \emph{inductive-inductive} signals that constructors can reference other constructors in their types.
-In essence, \cite{DBLP:conf/popl/AltenkirchK16} defined the syntax of type theory as the \emph{initial Category with Families (CwF)} with $\Pi$-types and an uninterpreted base family.
+In essence, \cite{DBLP:conf/popl/AltenkirchK16} defined the syntax of type theory as the \emph{initial\footnote{ Initiality is equivalent to induction for any QIIT \cite{DBLP:journals/pacmpl/KaposiKA19}, this been generalised to HIITs by Sattler \cite{christian}.
+In this paper, we use the terms \emph{initial model} and \emph{syntax} interchangeably.} Category with Families (CwF)} with $\Pi$-types and an uninterpreted base family.
 This allowed the syntax to be interpreted in any CwF with the necessary structure and served as the foundation for a proof of normalisation using \emph{Normalisation by Evaluation (NbE)} \cite{altenkirch2017normalisation}.

 However, this approach had a significant limitation: the syntax could not be interpreted in the \emph{intended model} where types are sets.
 This issue arose due to the use of set truncation, which enforced types to be sets but precluded a univalent semantics, such as $\Set$.
 To work around this, inductive-recursive universes were used.
 While effective, this approach was unsatisfactory as it excluded univalent models, which are natural semantics for type theory.